 Decide what things are most important to you in the stage of life you are in right now.
 Think about all the things that you are trying to balance.
 Which ones are your priorities?

-What if everything feels out of balance and I don’t know where to start?
+What if everything feels out of balance and you don’t know where to start?

 We dedicate a lot of time and energy to activities that don’t really matter to us.
 And then we don’t have enough time left over for the things we want to do.